Problematy/goodmap/docs/data-source.rst

 Points
 ------

 ``data`` is the list of points.
-Each one is a free-form object with four fields Goodmap cares about:
+Each one is a free-form object with five fields Goodmap treats specially — everything else in the example below, such as ``accessible_by``, is an ordinary field of your own:

 .. code-block:: json